Annecy, Geneva, Savoy and L’Escalade

 Geneva was the administrative centre.
 Annecy was a residence of the counts.
 The town was well located along the roads and the lake.
 However, unlike Savoy, Geneva had a direct competitor within the city walls: the bishop.
 The diocese of Geneva belonged to the archbishopric of Vienne.

-Until the Reformation around 1530, there was a power struggle between the bishop (with the support of Savoie) and the Counts and later the city’s burghers.
+Until the Reformation around 1530, a power struggle existed between the bishop (with the support of Savoie) and the counts, as well as the city’s burghers.
 The arrival of Calvin in 1536 put an end to the episcopal presence in Geneva.
 The town became the capital of Calvinism.
 The Museum of the Reformation (Musée de la Réformation) presents this history in a regional and European context.

 The four reformers Calvin.
 Farel, de Bèze and Knox, Genève, le mur des Réformateurs